Sanjana2000/Portfolio-kami/_posts/2018-07-18-my-journey-at-bloc.md

 + **Take away**

-I am done less than half of Bloc curriculum.
+My learning journey is less than half at Bloc.
 Long way to go.
-All ups and downs  in my web development journey till here was very interesting.I have learned  technical skills for sure.
-But the valuable lesson for me was resilience, patience, learn from others web developers and now I have lot of respect for their hard earned skill-set, staying positive and live my other aspects of life too.
+All ups and downs  in my web development journey till here were very interesting and challenging.
+I have learned  technical skills for sure.
+But the valuable lesson for me is being persistent while I felt confused and progress was very slow, keeping patience and learn from others web developers.
+Now I have newfound respect for their hard earned skill-sets.
+Staying positive and live my other aspects of life too.

-_**........And finally Hard Work beats all odds.**_
+_**........And finally Hard Work and Resilience beats all odds.**_

 > **Note:** I’ll add more content in this blog as my journey progresses.